jellyfin/jellyfin.org/docs/general/server/media/media-segments.md

 ---
 uid: server-media-media-segments
-title: Media Segments
+title: Media segments
 ---

-# Media Segments
+# Media segments

 Media segments are a type of metadata for media files stored in Jellyfin.
 Unlike chapters, which have no type, media segements can contain type information, allowing different actions based on the type of a given time segment.